lovesegfault/hemoglobin/README.md

 A Cellular Automaton written in Rust

-To run, install rust and then do this
+To run, [install Rust](https://www.rust-lang.org/en-US/install.html) and then in the project's root directory do this

 ```
 cargo run --release xxxxxxx